defold/doc/docs/en/manuals/physics-objects.md

 : The identity of the component.

 Collision Shape
-: This property is used for tile map geometry that does not use ordinary primitive shapes.
+: This property is used for tile map geometry or convex shapes that does not use primitive shapes.
 See [Collision Shapes for more information](/manuals/physics-shapes).

 Type
 : The type of collision object: `Dynamic`, `Kinematic`, `Static` or `Trigger`.
 If you set the object to dynamic you _must_ set the *Mass* property to a non zero value.
 For dynamic or static objects you should also check that the *Friction* and *Restitution* values are good for your use-case.